Tag: C-suite presentation

 Same Executive Committee.
 Same intimidating room.
 Different approach.

 I opened with my executive summary: “I’m requesting £4M to modernise our client onboarding platform.
-ROI is 180% over three years.
+Return is strong.
 Main risk is vendor delivery — we’ve built in a kill switch at Phase 1 completion.
 I need your approval today to hit our Q3 deadline.”

 The Managing Director who’d shut me down six months earlier nodded and said: “Walk us through the risks.”